vojtapolasek/vojtux/Readme.md

 - LIOS OCR software is installed

-- A short help in Czech is placed into home directory (handout.html), list of keyboard shortcuts (klavesove_zkratky.txt)
+- some documentation is placed within the home directory (short handout + list of keyboard shortcuts)

 - some keyboard shortcuts are added, see below